 Camp With Berbers

 Tours in Morocco often offer you a chance to spend a few nights in a Berber camp.
 On the tour I’m taking, we are staying with Berbers for three nights.
 Those three little words “staying with Berbers” throws me into a frenzy of excitement.
 Sitting around a fire, drinking and chatting with Berbers on the doorstep of the Sharia, while looking up at the millions of stars that light the Moroccan night sky, might be one of the most memorable adventures in Morocco.
 It’s the one thing I’m most excited for in 2013.
+This is one of the top things to do in Morocco.

 Camel Trek in Sahara Desert

 Riding a camel is something to remember, but riding a camel in the world’s largest hottest desert is the experience of a lifetime.
 Bobbing up and down on a sea of sand dunes, the sweat trickling down your face as you peer wide eyed for an oasis, might not sound like the most comfortable ride in the world.
 Sometimes you have to sacrifice a little comfort for a kick ass experience.
 This is one of those moments, and if it isn’t on your bucket list it should be.
+It is one of the Famous Attractions in Morocco.

 Haggling in the markets